Modeling sequences and temporal networks with dynamic community structures: Methods

 where

 is a maximum-entropy distribution governing the waiting times, according to the frequency $\lambda$.
 Substituting this in Eq.~\ref{eq:wait}, we have

-where $\Delta_{\vec{x}} = \sum_t\Delta_t\delta_{\vec{x}_t,\vec{x}}$.
-To compute the nonparametric Bayesian evidence, we need a conjugate prior for the frequencies $\lambda_{\vec{x}}$,
+where $\Delta_{\bm{x}} = \sum_t\Delta_t\delta_{\bm{x}_t,\bm{x}}$.
+To compute the nonparametric Bayesian evidence, we need a conjugate prior for the frequencies $\lambda_{\bm{x}}$,

 where $\alpha$ and $\beta$ are hyperparameters, interpreted, respectively, as the number and sum of prior observations.
 A fully noninformative choice would entail $\alpha\to 0$ and $\beta\to 0$, which would yield the so-called Jeffreys prior~\cite{jeffreys_invariant_1946}, $P(\lambda) \propto 1/\lambda$.
-Unfortunately, this prior is improper, i.e. it is not a normalized distribution.
-In order to avoid this, we use instead $\alpha = 1$ and $\beta = \sum_{\vec{x}}{\lambda_{\vec{x}}}/M$, taking into account the global average.
+Unfortunately, this prior is improper because it is not a normalised distribution.
+In order to avoid this, we use instead $\alpha = 1$ and $\beta = \sum_{\bm{x}}{\lambda_{\bm{x}}}/M$, taking into account the global average.
+While this is not the only possible choice, the results should not be sensitive to this prior since the data will eventually override any reasonable assumption we make.
 Using this prior, we obtain the Bayesian evidence for the waiting times as